Turbulent Relative Particle Dispersion

 \textbf{5.
 Quasi-geostrophic Relative Dispersion}\\

 The dynamics of a 3D rapidly rotating fluid is characterized by the geostrophic balance between the Coriolis force and pressure gradient transverse to the axis of rotation.
 Quasi-geostrophic dynamics refers to the nonlinear dynamics governed by the first-order departure from this linear balance and is inherently 3D.
 The governing equation is the quasi-geostrophic potential vorticity equation (Charney \cite{Cha}) for an equivalent barotropic fluid in the $f$-plane ($f$ being the local Coriolis parameter).
-The term representing baroclinic effects in the flow in this equation introduces a characteristic length scale, namely, the Rossby radius $R_0 \equiv \sqrt{g H}/f$, into the problem ($H$ being the depth of the ocean taken to be uniform and $g$ being the acceleration due to gravity).
-Consequently, this problem exhibits some interesting departures from the properties of classical 2D turbulence (Shivamoggi \cite{Shi}).
+The term representing baroclinic effects in the flow in this equation introduces a characteristic length scale, namely, the Rossby radius of deformation $R_0 \equiv \sqrt{g H}/f$, into the problem ($H$ being the depth of the ocean taken to be uniform and $g$ being the acceleration due to gravity)\footnote{We are using the simplest mathematical model of large-scale, nearly horizontal oceanic motion incorporating the force of gravity and the Coriolis force due to the Earth's rotation, which is the one-layer homogeneous ocean with a uniform depth and a spherical free surface.}.
+Consequently, this problem exhibits some interesting departures from the properties of classical 2D turbulence (Shivamoggi \cite{Shi1}, \cite{Shi2}).

 \textbf{5.1 Energy Cascade}\\